storacha/console/README.md

 ### Using an alternate w3up service

-By default, this app connects to https://up.web3.storage.
-To use an alternate service, specify the service URL and DID in your environment variables, like:
+By default, this app connects to `https://up.web3.storage`, and uses `did:web:web3.storage` as provider.
+To use an alternate service and/or provider, specify the service URL, service DID and provider DID in your environment variables, like so:

 ```
 NEXT_PUBLIC_W3UP_SERVICE_URL=https://your.w3up.service
 NEXT_PUBLIC_W3UP_SERVICE_DID=did:your-service-did
+NEXT_PUBLIC_W3UP_PROVIDER=did:your-provider-did
 ```

 An example `.env.local` file can be found in `.env.tpl`.